Introduction

 </div>

-Conditional Styling Based on Parent Tag
+</div>Conditional Styling Based on Parent Tag

-When you need to style child elements based on the tag of their parent, you can use the &
+When you need to style child elements based on the tag of their parent, you can use the & selector in combination with the parent tag.

 <p>

-<span class="[p_&]:text-red-600">Styled if parent is p</span>
+<span className="[p_&]:text-red-600">Styled if parent is p</span>

 </p>